webceyhan/amazon-scraper-api/README.md

 Once you've learned that, you'll know how to put it on a platform called RapidAPI, set the pricing tiers, start selling, and finally, build a business around it.

+## How to install
+- create an account on [ScraperAPI](https://www.scraperapi.com/)
+- put your ScraperAPI API key into .env
+- rename .env.sample file to .env
+- in terminal, type `npm run watch`

 ## Resources
 - Scraping (Amazon ecommerce) done by [ScraperAPI](https://www.scraperapi.com/)